carpentries-incubator/ml4bio-workshop/_episodes/04-trees-overfitting.md

 > Leaf node - a bottom node that doesn't split any further.
 It represents the class label.
 {: .callout}

 An instance is classified starting from the root and testing the feature specified by the __node__, then going down the split based on the outcome of the test and testing a different feature specified by another node.
 Each leaf node in the tree is a class label.

 > ## Definition
 >
 > Node - a test performed on a feature.
-It branches into two branches.
+It splits into two branches.
 {: .callout}

 ### About the classifier